auth0/docs/articles/libraries/lock/v11/migration-guide.md

 ---
 # Migrating to Lock v11

-[Lock v11](/libraries/lock) operates with enhanced security and removes dependencies that have been deprecated as per Auth0's roadmap.
+<dfn data-key="lock">[Lock v11](/libraries/lock)</dfn> operates with enhanced security and removes dependencies that have been deprecated as per Auth0's roadmap.
 In some cases, these security enhancements may impact application behavior when upgrading from an earlier version of Lock.

 ## Should I migrate to v11?